-1. The Special Program for Research and Training in Tropical Diseases (TDR) is an independent global program of scientific collaboration.
-Established in 1975 and cosponsored by the United Nations Children's Fund (UNICEF), the United Nations Development Program (UNDP), the World Bank, and the World Health Organization (WHO), it aims to help coordinate, support, and influence global efforts to combat a portfolio of major diseases that affect the poor and the disadvantaged.

-2. The Joint Coordinating Board (JCB) is TDR's top governing body.
+- 1. The Special Program for Research and Training in Tropical Diseases (TDR) is an independent global program of scientific collaboration.
+Established in 1975 and cosponsored by the United Nations Children's Fund (UNICEF), the United Nations Development Program (UNDP), the World Bank, and the World Health Organization (WHO), it aims to help coordinate, support, and influence global efforts to combat a portfolio of major diseases that affect the poor and the disadvantaged. - 2.
+The Joint Coordinating Board (JCB) is TDR's top governing body.
 It consists of 28 members.
-Of these 28 representatives, 6 governments are selected by WHO Regional Committees from among those countries directly affected by the diseases dealt with by the Special Program, or from those that provide technical or scientific support to the TDR (paragraph 2.2.2 of the TDR Memorandum of Understanding).
+Of these 28 representatives, 6 governments are selected by WHO Regional Committees from among those countries directly affected by the diseases dealt with by the Special Program, or from those that provide technical or scientific support to TDR (paragraph 2.2.2 of the TDR Memorandum of Understanding).
 In addition, 12 members are selected from among the TDR resource contributors, some of which are organized into constituencies of two or more governments (paragraph 2.2.1).
-Six members are selected from other cooperating parties (paragraph 2.2.3) and four are the TDR cosponsoring agencies who are permanent members of the JCB (paragraph 2.2.4).

-3. On 31 December 2014, the four-year term of office of Peru (as a JCB member under paragraph 2.2.2) will come to an end, leaving a vacancy in the Region of the Americas.
-At the Thirty-seventh session of the JCB held in Geneva in June 2014, the membership of Cuba was renewed under paragraph 2.2.3 for another four-year term (2015-2018).
-At the same session, Peru successfully applied for JCB membership under paragraph 2.2.3 for the same period (2015-2018).

-4. According to paragraph 2.2.2 of the Memorandum of Understanding, the Directing Council, acting in its capacity as Regional Committee of WHO for the Americas, is requested to select a Member State entitled to designate a person to serve on the TDR Joint Coordinating Board for a four-year term commencing 1 January 2015.
+Six members are selected from other cooperating parties (paragraph 2.2.3) and four are the TDR cosponsoring agencies who are permanent members of the JCB (paragraph 2.2.4). - 3.
+On 31 December 2018, the four-year term of office of Suriname (as a JCB member under paragraph 2.2.2) will come to an end, leaving a vacancy in the Region of the Americas. - 4.
+According to paragraph 2.2.2 of the Memorandum of Understanding, the Directing Council, acting in its capacity as Regional Committee of WHO for the Americas, is requested to select a Member State entitled to designate a person to serve on the TDR Joint Coordinating Board for a four-year term commencing 1 January 2019.
 Any Member State from the Region is eligible for selection under the same paragraph.